haelee/haelee.github.io/extra-labs/UID.md

 This lab also confirms that the privileges of a user is solely determined based on the UID in `/etc/passwd`.
 So, system administrators should check if a non-root user whose UID is 0 exists in `/etc/passwd`.

 ## Extra Lab #3: Password-less User Account with UID 0
-In this lab, we would add a *password-less* user account whose UID is 0.
+In this lab, we will add a *password-less* user account whose UID is 0.

 1. Type as follows.
 The command creates password-less user account `dudu2023` whose UID is 0.
 ```